Ramana Sri IAS

 Ramana Sri IAS helps students revise UPSC Maths Optional in a structured and exam-oriented manner.
 The focus is on syllabus revision, formula clarity, theorem understanding, PYQ practice, mock tests and answer improvement.

-Revision guidance helps students convert their preparation into marks.
+Revision Maths Optional Course guidance helps students convert their preparation into marks.
 Students are guided to revise important topics, practise difficult questions and improve answer presentation before the final exam.

 Structured Revision